BennyThadikaran/videoOverlay/README.md

 - Added relevant documentation in HTML, CSS and JS.
 - Classes critical to JS are prefixed with 'js-'.
 - id names critical to JS are prefixed with 'vid-plugin-'.

+- Added variables for JS dependent classes and Ids to vid-plugin.js.
+Any changes to class/id names can be easily edited in JS.